cg12923/College_Projects/README.md

-Project Cash Register - Using Java, I created a program that simulates a cash register and the user is able to see the inventory available and select items they want to purchase.
-It also checks out the user for the items and prints a receipt to them.
-The program also updates the inventory if the customer buys the product or returns it back before completing the transaction
+Project Cash Register
+This Java-based program simulates a cash register, allowing users to view available inventory, select items for purchase, and process transactions.
+The application generates a receipt upon checkout and dynamically updates the inventory based on purchases or returns made before the transaction is finalized.

-Project ServerClient - Using Java, I demonstrates an example on how a server and a client communicate with each other.
-This project shows the standard of coding I was taught and how I format my code files for majority of my projects.
+Project ServerClient
+This project demonstrates a server-client communication model using Java.
+It exemplifies the coding standards and file formatting that I consistently apply across most of my projects, providing a clear example of the structure and clarity in my code.

+Project FractionCalculator
-Project FractionCalculator - Using Java, I created a fraction calculator that allows the user to enter a two fractions and perform 4 different arithmetic operations between those fractions.
-This project I was not able to finish formatting my code file to fit the usual standards of providing a description for what each section of code is doing.
+This Java project is a fraction calculator that enables users to input two fractions and perform four different arithmetic operations.
+While the program is functional, further enhancements are needed to align the code formatting with standard best practices, including detailed descriptions of each code section.

-Project Gas Price Analyzer - Using Java, I created a program that reads in data from a file that contains gas prices through out the years and performs calculations like average price per year and sorts prices from highest to lowest.
+Project Gas Price Analyzer
+In this project, I developed a Java application that reads historical gas price data from a file, calculates average prices per year, and sorts the data from highest to lowest.
+The program offers valuable insights into price trends over time.

-Project MultithreadSorting - Using Java, I created a program that randomly creates an array or allows the user to create their own array.
-That array will then get sorted in ascending order and it uses multithreads to achieve the sorting.
+Project MultithreadSorting
+This Java application showcases the use of multithreading to sort arrays in ascending order.
+Users can either generate a random array or input their own, which the program then sorts efficiently using multiple threads.

+Project StatRecorder
-Project StatRecorder - Using Python, I created a program that takes in information and data about a sports player and logs it within various arrays.
-It then sorts the stats in descending order, outputting the players name and stats.
+Developed in Python, this program records and organizes sports player statistics into various arrays.
+The application then sorts the stats in descending order, outputting the players’ names and performance metrics, providing a clear overview of player performance.